 From Odessa (Ukraine)

-- By Train: “Fast” trains on Fr, Sat, Sun at 18:45h from Odessa’s Central Station.
+- By Train: “Fast” trains on Fr, Sat, and Sun at 18:45h from Odessa’s Central Station.
 280UAH (~10USD).
 Note that the train passes through Transnistria and hence your Passport won’t be stamped on the Moldovan side.

 - By Bus: ~hourly buses from Odessa’s central bus station 260UAH.
 They operate in Chisinau from the North Station.